 Sacramento Divorce Attorney

 Sacramento Divorce Attorney Edward Misleh is a lawyer located in Sacramento, California and who works for The Law Offices of Edward Misleh, APC.
 Mr. Misleh practice focuses on divorce.
-In his endeavor to serve the public in general, he provides affordable access to the legal system by offering a free consultation to all new or potential clients.
-It is a free consultation and there is absolutely no charge should you wish to discuss your legal matter with a licensed California attorney.
+In his endeavor to serve the public in general, he provides affordable access to the legal system to all new or potential clients. to discuss your legal matter with a licensed California attorney.

 Sacramento Divorce Attorney Location